pushpullleg/AI_Using_Python_GroupProject/others/Misc/CSCI538_Presentation.md

 ---

-### Slide 2: Problem Statement
+### Slide 2: Problem Statement & Research Question

 **The Challenge**
 - Predicting financial trajectory of 1,700+ NCAA athletic programs
 - Critical for resource allocation and institutional planning
 - Three-class prediction: Improving, Stable, Declining

-**The Risk: Data Leakage**
-- Common pitfall in time series ML (Kaufman et al., 2012)
-- Can produce artificially high accuracy that fails in production
+**Research Question**
+Can we accurately predict whether an NCAA athletic program will experience an Improving, Stable, or Declining financial trajectory using historical financial and operational data?

-**Our Goal**
+**Our Approach**
-- Build prediction system with proper temporal validation
+- Implement temporal validation methodology for time series prediction
+- Engineer features using only historically available information
-- Generate honest, actionable predictions
+- Generate honest, actionable predictions for decision-makers

 ---

-### Slide 3: What is Data Leakage?
+### Slide 3: Why Temporal Validation?

-**Definition**: When information that would not be available at prediction time inadvertently influences the model during training, creating an illusion of high performance that disappears in real-world deployment

-**Two Common Sources of Leakage:**

-1. **Target-Derived Features**
-   - Using lagged target labels as features
-   - Model gets encoded answers as input!

-2. **Random Train-Test Split**
-   - Future data in training, past data in testing
+**The Challenge for Time Series Prediction**
-   - Model "predicts" the past using future knowledge
+- Models must predict the future using only past information

-**Our Solution**: Strict temporal validation to prevent both issues
+- Random train-test splits violate temporal causality
+- Features must be available at prediction time

+**Our Methodology: Temporal Validation**
+- Split data chronologically, not randomly
+- Train on past → Validate on intermediate → Test on recent → Predict on future
+- Ensures realistic performance estimates for production deployment

+**Literature Support**
+- Bergmeir & Benítez (2012): Temporal validation essential for time series
+- Tashman (2000): Rolling-origin evaluation provides realistic forecasting accuracy

 ---